joschif/website/content/about/_index.md

         end_date: '2016'
 ---

-I'm a postdoctoral scientist at the newly founded Roche Institute for Human Biology in Basel, Switzerland.
+I'm a postdoctoral scientist with Gray Camp at the [Institute of Human Biology](https://institutehumanbiology.com/) in Basel.
+I'm collaborating with Aviv Regev to develop predictive ML models for high-thoughput perturbation screens in organoids and with Fabian Theis to assemble integrated single-cell genomic atlases of various organoid systems.

 I recently graduated from ETH Zürich with a Ph.D. in Computational & Systems Biology.
 During my PhD in the lab of Barbara Treutlein I applied and developed statistical and machine learning methods to decipher the gene regulatory logic of cell fate decisions in brain organoids.
 My PhD work was also supported by a Boehringer Ingelheim Fonds fellowship.

 Before that, I worked as a Master student in the group of Georg Zeller at EMBL Heidelberg, where I developed a method for prediction of biosynthetic gene clusters from metagenomic assemblies using conditional random fields.

-I am excited about harnessing the power of high-throughput biology using machine learning.
+I am excited about the intersection of high-throughput biology and machine learning.
 By combining in vitro generated organoid systems, high information content (single-cell) phenotyping, and ML/DL, we can significantly advance predictive biology.